Knitting For Beginners -The Complete Guide Step-By-Step

 All the details are there, the materials (yarn, knitting needles, extra materials like scissors, a yarn needle, tape measure, cable needle, and everything else you might need), photos, the gauge, the abbreviations, and of course the pattern.

-Patterns use abbreviations that are shortened ways of telling you what techniques to do.
+Patterns use abbreviations that are shortened ways of telling you what techniques to use.

 All the abbreviations used in the pattern will be included so you will always have your guide.